-Academic IELTS Writing task 1 Sample 55 - The graph below shows the Alcohol-related deaths in 7 different countries and the average beer consumption
+Graph Writing # 55 - Alcohol-related deaths in 7 countries and average beer consumption

 - Written by IELTS Mentor